DIVING INTO LITETATURE: A MEMOIR

 Besides learning how Cicero's Latin eloquence flayed Catiline in 63 BC, we also studied two great epics of classical literature in their original Latin and Greek: Virgil's Aeneid and--in my senior year--Homer's Iliad.
 If that sounds impressive, I must tell you something very strange: so far as I can recall, neither I nor anyone else in the class ever got all the way through these works--not even in translation.
 Instead we crawled just part way through them--like ants in a long deep trench.
 Assigned about twenty lines of the original for each class and given a hasty "pre-lecture" on them in English, we were told to work them up for the next class: ready not just to translate them but to pick them apart, to say exactly how their parts fit grammatically together.
 Years later, having read the whole of the Aeneid in Latin during my freshman year at Georgetown and having taught both the Iliad and the Odyssey to various students, I have come to know and love the shapes of their mighty narratives.
 But I don't for a moment regret my years in the trenches crawling from one line to the next.
 I know no better way of getting inside the texture of an ancient epic and hearing the timeless music of its tongue.

 Looking back on my years at B C High, I now clearly see that the one thing sorely lacking among its students was ethnic diversity.
 Besides being all Roman Catholic, we were also all white—with the exception of just one kid named (I kid you not) Lou White!
-This left us not just totallly oblivious of Black life but also perfectly free in our blissful ignorance to stage every year something mow recognized as grossly insulting to African Americans: a minstrel show.
+This left us not just totally oblivious of Black life but also perfectly free in our blissful ignorance to stage every year something mow recognized as grossly insulting to African Americans: a minstrel show.

 In minstrel shows, which originated in America in the early nineteenth century, white performers typically blackened their faces so as to impersonate Blacks, whom they mockingly portrayed as dim-witted, superstitious, cowardly, lazy, buffoonish, or just plain stupid.
 Amazingly enough, neither any of us nor any of the Jesuit fathers who taught and supervised us during this period ever realized just how much our minstrel shows demeaned Blacks.
 So I must confess that for two years in a row, I blackened my face to play an "end man" in these shows, hopping around the stage, singing dumb ditties, and telling lame jokes in would-be Black dialect.
 Fortunately, however, the BC High minstrel show is now a thing of the long past.